 “Compatible Gas” shall mean gas introduced in the Transmission System by Injection that is compliant with the Specific Requirements as set out in attachment C.4 of the Access Code for Transmission.

+“Conditional” shall mean the Capacity Type of Entry Transmission Service offered at Domestic Points that is available as long as the Injection of Gas at the Domestic Point is not resulting in an unacceptable accumulation of Gas in a certain portion of the Transmission Grid and as long as the Injection of Gas at the Domestic Point is not resulting in the violation of any of the Specific Requirements described in ACT - Attachment C4

 “Confirmed Quantities” for a particular Gas Day and for a particular Network User shall mean the quantity of Natural Gas confirmed by the TSO to be scheduled or re-scheduled on Gas Day D, expressed in Kilowatt hour (kWh).

 “Connection Agreement” shall mean an agreement between the TSO and an End User, for the connection of the End User to the Transmission Grid.